 Insulated: Yes (80g synthetic)

-What we like: Our favorite insulated resort pant.
+What we like: One of our favorite insulated resort pants.

 What we don’t: Ultra pricey.

 Arc’teryx is known for their backcountry prowess, but they can make a sweet resort pant, too.
-Take the Macai, which is insulated and tough but doesn’t give up the fantastic fit and detailing we love from the British Columbia brand.
-The pant is bombproof with a 3-layer Gore-Tex shell, provides warmth when temperatures really drop with 80-gram synthetic fill, and includes impressively large side zips (at least for a resort pant) for staying cool.
+Take the Macai, which is insulated and tough but doesn’t give up the fantastic fit and detailing we love from the venerable British Columbia brand.
+The pants are bombproof with a 3-layer Gore-Tex shell, provide warmth when temperatures really drop with 80-gram synthetic fill, and include impressively large side zips (at least for a resort pant) for staying cool.
 As expected, the Macai's mobility is fantastic with a streamlined shape, articulated cut, and strategically placed gussets.

 Despite the impressive performance, the Macai strikes us as a very hefty investment considering its cold-weather focus.
-If you have a closet full of ski pants, the $600 price probably isn’t a deterrent, but the lightly insulated Sabre above is more adaptable and useful for the entire season (the insulated version of the Sabre Pant is also an option with 40g synthetic fill).
+If you have a closet full of ski pants, the $600 may not be a deterrent, but the lightly insulated Sabre above is more adaptable and useful for the entire season (the insulated version of the Sabre Pant is also an option with 40g synthetic fill).
 And fit-wise, the two pants are distinct: The Sabre offers a regular fit, while the more-tailored Macai gets a "fitted" designation.
 Comparisons aside, the Macai is our favorite insulated pant in Arc'teryx's lineup and excels at providing warmth without compromising on performance.
+We wish there was a women's version, but currently the Macai is only available for men.

 See the Men's Arc'teryx Macai